Fast-roping: Glove techniques

 Fast-ropers use heat-resistant gloves to protect their hands from the heat of friction while descending.
 Such gloves are generally not dextrous enough to be useful after the descent has been completed, though specialized gloves have been developed for this purpose.
 More often, a glove-inside-glove technique is used, with tactical gloves worn inside heavy leather metalworking gloves.
 After descending the rope, the wearer removes the outer gloves to regain dexterity.

 Use of feet

-In the U.S. Marine Corps, fast-ropers are trained to control the speed of descent by using their legs and feet in addition to their hands (instructors claim that some Marines have let go of their rope because their gloves became too hot, causing injury).
+While U.S. Marine Corps fast-ropers are trained to control their speed of descent by using their legs and feet (in addition to their hands) to help prevent their gloves from becoming too hot, the British military advises against use of the feet, as boot polish or boot leather can make the rope extremely slippery and thus make the descent more dangerous for subsequent fast-roping personnel.

 Deployment of around 25 fast-ropers onto a ship can take about 30 seconds.

-The British military advises against use of the feet as this can make the descent for following personnel more dangerous: boot polish or the leather of the boot can make the rope extremely slippery.